-The underwriters have advised us that they propose to offer the Ordinary Shares to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of US\$[•] per Ordinary Share.
+The underwriters have advised us that they propose to offer the Class A Ordinary Shares to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of USS[•] per Class A Ordinary Share.
 After the offering, the initial public offering price and concession to dealers may be reduced by the representatives.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

 The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional Ordinary Shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional Class A Ordinary Shares.

-Per Ordinary Total
+Per Class A Ordinary Total

-Share • Full Exercise
+Share No Exercise Ful l Exercise

 US\$ US\$

-Public offering price [•] [•] US\$ [•]
+Public offering price [•] [ [•] US\$ [•]

 US\$ US\$

-Underwriting discounts and commissions paid by us [•] [•] US\$ [•]
+Underwriting discounts and commissions paid by us [•] [ [•] US\$ [•]

 US\$ US\$

 Proceeds to us, before expenses [•] [•] US\$ [•]

-We have agreed to pay the underwriters a cash fee equal to seven percent (7%) of the gross proceeds from the sale of the Ordinary Shares in this offering.
-We have further agreed to pay the underwriters, upon closing of this offering, a non-accountable expense allowance equal to one percent (1%) of the gross proceeds from the sale of the Ordinary Shares in this offering, and an incentive bonus equal to one percent (1%) of the gross proceeds from the sale of the Ordinary Shares in this offering in our sole discretion.
-Additionally, we have agreed to reimburse the underwriters for certain out-of-pocket expenses for "road show," diligence, and reasonable legal fees, not to exceed [] in the aggregate.
+We have agreed to pay the underwriters a cash fee equal to seven percent (7%) of the gross proceeds from the sale of the Class A Ordinary Shares in this offering.
+We have further agreed to pay the underwriters, upon closing of this offering, a non-accountable expense allowance equal to one percent (1%) of the gross proceeds from the sale of the Class A Ordinary Shares in this offering, and an incentive bonus equal to one percent (1%) of the gross proceeds from the sale of the Class A Ordinary Shares in this offering in our sole discretion.
+Additionally, we have agreed to reimburse the underwriters for certain out-of-pocket expenses for "road show," diligence, and reasonable legal fees, not to exceed [ ] in the aggregate.